 - We remove the dumplings from the oven and serve.

-- If you want, you can strip the tofu instead of grating it to find more whole pieces in the filling.
+- If you want, you can take the tofu instead of grating it to find more whole pieces in the filling.

-- When making the dumplings in the oven, they are healthier and less caloric, but if you want, you can also fry them.
+- When making the dumplings in the oven, these are healthier and less caloric, but if you want, you can also fry them.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!